 - to act as a tool for higher taxonomic revisions and regional monographs

-The list of currently accepted names is at least 90% complete for modern species, but the taxonomy of many species still needs revision.
-Newly described species will be added as soon as possible after publication, a task that will be undertaken continuously by the editors.
+The list of currently accepted species-group names is at least 90% complete for recent species, but the taxonomy of many taxa still needs revision and newly described species will be added as soon as possible after publication, a task that will be undertaken continuously by the editors.
 Fossil genera and higher taxa are mostly complete but fossil species will take many years to add in.
 There is currently no broad consensus available for the higher classification of the Foraminifera.
 Here, the classification given in Loeblich and Tappan (1987 and 1992) is mostly used for calcareous taxa and Kaminski (2004) is followed for agglutinated taxa, but the higher level classification of Foraminifera is in a state of revision and has been updated to comply with the genetic sequence-based results to date of Pawlowski et al. (2013) and Holzmann and Pawlowski (2017).
 Further results of ongoing molecular phylogenetic investigations will hopefully help to stabilise the taxonomic system in the future.

-A working group has been formed to provide international oversight and foster the compilation and rationalisation of the World Foraminifera Database.
-The working group members are:
+A steering committee provides international oversight and fosters the compilation and rationalisation of the World Foraminifera Database.

 Enter data and make taxonomic decisions in the groups they have responsibility for:

 Editors are responsible for entries, decision on validity of names.
-Corrections and omissions should be addressed to the relevant editor or the general editor.
+Corrections and omissions may be addressed to either editor.

-Currently (2013), there are 8,069 “valid” species in the database (among 10,300 taxon names).
-Acceptance is an editorial decision, but we acknowledge such decisions need to be re-examined frequently in the light of new information.
+Acceptance of a species in the database is an editorial decision, but we acknowledge such decisions need to be re-examined frequently in the light of new information.
 If you disagree with senior synonymy decisions or genus assignments, please let us have your well-argued-corrected assignment.
 Only the editors can add or modify the data, but anybody can upload images with identifications and location information, although this will be checked and can be modified by the editors

-The World Foraminifera Database began as the European modern species list compiled by Tomas Cedhagen and Onno Gross.
-Added to this in 2010 were the Gulf of Mexico modern species list compiled by Barun Sen Gupta and colleagues and the New Zealand modern species list compiled by Bruce Hayward and colleagues.
+The World Foraminifera Database began as the European recent species list compiled by Tomas Cedhagen and Onno Gross.
+Added to this in 2010 were the Gulf of Mexico recent species list compiled by Barun Sen Gupta and colleagues and the New Zealand modern species list compiled by Bruce Hayward and colleagues.